TimeDelta/auto-psych-nosology/README.md

 #### Calibration and Reconstruction Diagnostics
 Calibration statistics show how pretraining choices constrained the stability experiment.
 Decoder behavior mirrors this drift: the baseline model ended with overlapping positive/negative logits (means 0.424/0.423, standard deviations 0.003–0.005) while processing 6,704 negatives per batch, but the stability run pushed logits above 1.0/0.96 with an order-of-magnitude higher variance and only 1,206 negatives.
-These distributions explain why the stability configuration attains a lower reconstruction loss (0.00120 vs. 0.00206) yet produces fewer populated clusters, and they motivate revising the negative-sampling ratio and calibration window when describing future experiments.
+These distributions explain why the stability configuration attains a lower reconstruction loss (0.00120 vs. 0.00206) yet produces fewer populated clusters.

 #### Regularization Burden
 Loss decompositions clarify which constraints dominate optimization.
 At convergence the stability run reports a consistency penalty of 1.9e-3 and a degree-penalty of 1.2e-3, roughly an order of magnitude larger than the corresponding 4.5e-7 and 1.1e-4 terms in the baseline run.
-Conversely, the encoder/decoder sparsity penalties (`cluster_L0` = 150.1; `inter_L0` = 3.57e4) are substantially lower than the baseline’s 225.1 / 5.51e4, corroborating the qualitative observation that the stability regimen over-compresses the latent space.
+Conversely, the encoder/decoder sparsity penalties (encoder clusters = 150.1; inter-cluster density = 3.57e4) are substantially lower than the baseline’s 225.1 / 5.51e4, corroborating the qualitative observation that the stability regimen over-compresses the latent space.

 ## Discussion
 This work demonstrates that it might be possible for a carefully curated multiplex knowledge graph, coupled with information-theoretic representation learning, to recover candidate transdiagnostic structure aligned with contemporary dimensional nosologies.